NourAlhuda312/iot_mqtt_lab/ReadMe.md

 ## 🌐 Introduction

-This project demonstrates a fully functional **MQTT-based IoT communication system** using the **Mosquitto Broker** and **Paho MQTT client library**.
+This lab demonstrates a fully functional **MQTT-based IoT communication system** using the **Mosquitto Broker** and **Paho MQTT client library**.
 The idea is to simulate multiple sensors publishing data in real-time and multiple subscribers receiving only the data meant for them — just like real IoT cloud communication.

-This lab was created as part of the **IoT & Big Data course**, showcasing practical hands-on experience with MQTT messaging, topic filtering, and multi-terminal interaction.
+This lab was created as part of the **IoT Course**, showcasing practical hands-on experience with MQTT messaging, topic filtering, and multi-terminal interaction.

 ---